whosFritz/mensa-food-feed-ical/README.md

 The meal data is provided by the [MensaHub API](https://github.com/olech2412/MensaHub/tree/master/MensaHub-Gateway), which is a free and open API for meal data for Leipzig's student cafeterias in Germany.

+## Supported Platforms

+- Calendar MacOS and iOS:
+  - if u add the calendar to iCloud, it will be synced, but u will be prompted to enter userid and hash on every new device which is connected to your iCloud account when openeing the calendar app

 ## Features

 - Fetches meal data for multiple Mensa locations.